dalibo/emaj/docs/en/impactsAdmin.rst

 Integrated logical replication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PostgreSQL includes logical replication mechanisms.
 The replication granularity is the table.
-The *publication* object used with the logical replication is quite close to the E-Maj tables group concept, except that a *publication* cannot contain sequences.
+The *publication* object used with the logical replication is quite close to the E-Maj table group concept, except that a *publication* cannot contain sequences.

 **Replication of application tables managed by E-Maj**

 .. image:: images/logical_repl1.png
    :align: center

-An application table that belongs to a tables group can be replicated.
+An application table that belongs to a table group can be replicated.
 The effect of any rollback operation that may occur would be simply replicated on *subscriber* side, as long as no filter has been applied on replicated SQL verbs types.

 **Replication of application tables with E-Maj activated on subscriber side**

 .. image:: images/logical_repl2.png
    :align: center

-As of E-Maj 4.0, it is possible to include an application table into a tables group, with updates coming from a logical replication flow.
+As of E-Maj 4.0, it is possible to include an application table into a table group, with updates coming from a logical replication flow.
 But all E-Maj operations (starting/stopping the group, setting marks,…) must of course be executed on the *subscriber* side.
 An E-Maj rollback operation can be launched once the replication flow has been stopped (to avoid updates conflicts).
 But then, tables on both *publisher* and *subscriber* sides are not coherent anymore.

 **Replication of E-Maj log tables**